Ray16/site-specific-chemical-similarity/README.md

 ## Input
 <em>data.csv</em> is the only file needed and should be placed in the same directory as the script.
 It should contain the following two columns:
 1. `formula` - chemical formulae of compounds
-2. `property` - materials property of interest
+2. `property` - materials property values

 ## Output
-Heatmaps representing site-specific chemical similarity for each atomic site.
+Heatmaps representing site-specific chemical similarities for each atomic site.
 Red regions indicate high similarity and blue regions indicate low similarity.

 ## Usage